 Understand and apply the principles of the sole purpose test and investment standards

 Explain the basic restrictions that apply to investments

 Explain the interaction of the various investment restrictions in specific circumstances

 Apply the transitional provisions to prescribed arrangements

-Explain the disctinction between financial and compliance reports
+Explain the distinction between financial and compliance reports

-Describe circumstances when auditor must report breaches to trustees and regulators
+Describe the circumstances when an auditor must report breaches to trustees and regulators

 Assessment income of SMSFs